About Rep. Mary Dye

 Mary Dye has lived in the 9th District most of her life, where she operates a 3,000-acre wheat farm with her husband, Roger.
 They also tend to 3,000 sheep on the farm.
 The Dyes pride themselves on creativity and innovation in agronomic practices and advancing new technologies that improve efficiencies and cost savings for the agricultural community.

-She has a bachelor of science degree in plant science and crop management from the University of Idaho.
+Mary has a Bachelor of Science degree in plant science and crop management from the University of Idaho.
 She has also served as an agriculture educator for the Peace Corps in Thailand.